 All fruit was grown in Marlborough's Southern Valleys and principally sourced from the Yarrum Vineyard situated on the Brancott / Ben Morven ridge.
 Typical of this subregion, the wind-blown loess soils are comprised of clay-loams with varying degrees of gravel content.
 The vineyards are all hillside plantings trained to two-cane VSP (vertical shoot positioning) with a vine density of 3,800 plants per hectare.

 The grapes were hand harvested and chilled overnight prior to hand sorting.
 Most of the fruit was then de-stemmed into open-top fermenters, the majority of fermentations with partial whole bunch inclusion.
 The fruit was allowed to soak on skins prior to the onset of indigenous yeast fermentation, then plunged daily by hand.
-After fermentation the wine was pressed, racked and filled to French oak barriques (40% new).
-All individual clones were aged in barrel separately for 18 months prior to blending in December.
-Once in tank the wine was egg white fined for clarity and then bottled in March 2017.
+After fermentation the wine was pressed, racked and filled to French oak barriques (30% new).
+All individual clones were aged in barrel separately for 18 months prior to blending in September.

 For the winemaker's own notes, click the link below.